zonca/italianschoolsd-website/site/content/spring-camp.md

 * We will have 2 separate tracks for students that are already familiar with Italian and for students with minimal or no experience with Italian.
 * Italian language classes focused on conversation, learn about Italian food, art and architecture, board-games and other activities in Italian, arts&crafts.
 * Hosted at Italian school, our recently acquired 1500 square feet location featuring a large open-space room and 3 enclosed classrooms.
-* Cost for new students: $210 half day, $375 full day
+* Cost for new students: $210 half day, $375 full day (+ 3.6% credit card processing fee, no fees for payments via Zelle)
-* Cost for students already enrolled in our Italian program: $175 half day, $300 full day
+* Cost for students already enrolled in our Italian program: $175 half day, $300 full day (+ 3.6% credit card processing fee, no fees for payments via Zelle)
 * 10% discount to additional siblings

 <div class="tc">